 She teaches at Poth Elementary School.
 She utilizes visuals and organization systems to help her students build independence skills and also navigate their educational environment.
 She also uses hands-on activities to help her students experience the curriculum in a way that allows them to make connections and understand the concepts.

 She is open to classroom visitors, so please click here to visit her website and schedule a visit.
+Email or website address coming soon.

 Check out some pictures from her classroom below.